IceCraft-Studio/Insert-Molang-File-VSC-Ext/README.md

 #

-This extension is made by Studio IceCraft
+This extension is made by **Studio IceCraft**
  - [Our Website!](https://www.icecraftstudio.repl.co) *WIP*
  - [Our Discord Server!](https://discord.com/invite/K28m8cKp74)

+\
+*Not affiliated with Mojang or Microsoft*

+***Minecraft is an IP owned by Microsoft and Molang is a part of this IP, all legal rights to those subjects belong to them.***